balaji7416/Frameit/README.md

 ---

-## 🧠 Author

-Built by **Black** — learning by building, breaking, and rebuilding.

----

-## ⭐️ If you like it
+## If you like it

-Drop a star ⭐ and feel free to fork or contribute!
+feel free to fork or contribute!